 The Tule Lake Subbasin (Subbasin) Groundwater Sustainability Plan (GSP or Plan) was adopted on December 14, 2020, by the four Groundwater Sustainability Agencies (GSAs): the City of Tulelake GSA, Modoc County GSA, Siskiyou County GSA, and the Tulelake Irrigation District GSA.
 The GSAs were formed in accordance with the Sustainable Groundwater Management Act (SGMA) to prepare and implement the GSP for the Subbasin.
 The GSP was submitted to the California Department of Water Resources (DWR) on January 31, 2022, consistent with the January 31, 2022, deadline for submission of GSPs by medium priority basins.
+On January 18, 2024, DWR transmitted a letter (DWR Letter) to the GSAs which stated that the GSP was found to be "incomplete" and identified two corrective actions relative to minimum thresholds (MTs) established in the GSP.
+At the direction of the GSAs, MBK Engineers and Tulelake Irrigation District GSA staff met with DWR staff four times to discuss the DWR Letter and the GSAs' plan to address the corrective actions.
+Following these discussions and after the corrective actions had been addressed, the GSAs resubmitted the revised GSP on July 16, 2024.
+On February 27, 2025, the GSAs received a determination letter from DWR identifying that the revised GSP had been approved.
+Included with the determination letter were nine recommended corrective actions and other suggested improvements.
+By January 31, 2027, the GSAs will prepare and submit to DWR a Periodic Evaluation and Amended GSP for the Subbasin which will address these items.

-SGMA Regulation § 356.2(c) requires GSAs to submit an Annual Report to DWR by April 1 of each year following the submission of the GSP, except for those years when 5-Year Plan updates are submitted.
-This Annual Report provides Subbasin information for water year (WY) 2023.
+SGMA Regulation § 356.2(c) requires GSAs to submit an Annual Report to DWR by April 1 of each year following the submission of the GSP.
+This Annual Report provides Subbasin information for water year (WY) 2024.
 This Annual Report was prepared and submitted to DWR under the guidance of the GSAs and Plan Manager and is consistent with DWR's Annual Report Elements Guide.

-The WY type1 for the year addressed in this Annual Report was dry (D) in 2023.
-The drought conditions and lack of project supply has resulted in a continued increase of coordination between TID, the Klamath Water User's Association, other Klamath Project water districts, Reclamation, the Klamath Project Drought Response Agency, and other local agencies.
+The WY type1 for the year addressed in this Annual Report was very dry (VD) in 2024.
+The drought conditions and lack of project supply has resulted in a continued increase of coordination in the Klamath Basin and the Tulelake Subbasin between TID, the Klamath Water User's Association, other Klamath Project water districts, Reclamation, the Klamath Project Drought Response Agency, and other local agencies.